Night Song (Nusrat Fateh Ali Khan album): Release and reception

 The album was released on 20 February 1996 by Peter Gabriel’s world music label Real World Records.
 Considered a commercial success for a world album, it reached number 4 on the United States Billboard Top World Music Albums chart and number 65 in the UK Albums Chart, where it charted for one week.
 The album was acclaimed by critics.
 Banning Eyre of AllMusic stated that “wherever you stand on Real World's arty aesthetics, you have to admire the Qawwali star's sense of adventure here.”
 Consumable Online said that “Night Song makes a great companion to either sudden revelation or a simple evening in the forest, under the stars,” commenting that "it is certainly one of the best collaborative albums of the year."
 The Guardian said it was “a quite sensational slow-burner of an album...Nusrat’s incredible vocal control and gift for wending his way round an evocative melody is bolstered by Brook’s sensitive ambient, gently beat-based arrangements.
 No-one deserves the extra exposure more than this peerless singer.”
-Time Out called it "the best world music album...ever!"Billboard called it “an album for the ages, solidifying Khan’s stature as one of the world’s pre-eminent singers.”
+Time Out called it "the best world music album...ever!"

+Billboard called it “an album for the ages, solidifying Khan’s stature as one of the world’s pre-eminent singers.”
 Time Out said “the world’s best singer has a gag put in his mouth and delivers an ambient album that couldn’t be smoother if it was silk.”
-The Daily Telegraph said that "this collaboration with Michael Brook and his guitars provides the most natural complement to Nusrats harmonium-tabla drums formula, yet never overshadows the mystical power of his voice," whilst Folk Roots said that "this is a truly great record.
+The Daily Telegraph said that "this collaboration with Michael Brook and his guitars provides the most natural complement to Nusrat's harmonium-tabla drums formula, yet never overshadows the mystical power of his voice," whilst Folk Roots said that "this is a truly great record.
 Michael Brook is an unmistakably original producer who knows how to put a great vocal instrument into a stunning new context.
 This is a truly great record," and The Los Angeles View said that "this collaboration demonstrates a distinct stroke of genius, a most intoxicating spiritually uplifting cross-cultural expression."
 Keyboard Connections called it “a unique combination of intricate East-meets-West.
 Guitar, sampled drumbeats, and rhythmic vocals the like of which you’ve never heard before.
 Night Song presents an incomparable voice in a challenging setting.”
-Bhasker Gupta of All About Jazz retrospectively said, along with Mustt Mustt, “these are two very important albums — insistent yet melancholic, sacrilegious for purists, innovative for radicals — with Khan at his adventurous best.”
+Bhasker Gupta of All About Jazz retrospectively said, along with Mustt Mustt, "these are two very important albums — insistent yet melancholic, sacrilegious for purists, innovative for radicals — with Khan at his adventurous best."